Nonlinear $q$-voter model involving nonconformity on networks: Result and Discussion

-The Landau theory of free energy can be used to analyze an equilibrium phase transition of a thermodynamics system \cite{landau1937theory, plischke1994equilibrium}.
-In his hypothesis, Landau argued that the free energy could be expanded in power series near the critical point in terms of the order parameter.
-Landau potential also can be applied to analyze a nonequilibrium system such as the Langevin equation for two absorbing states using mean-field approximation \cite{al2005langevin,vazquez2008systems}.
-Generally, the Landau potential is not only described by thermodynamic parameters such as temperature, pressure, and volume but can also depend on the order parameters of the system as in Eq.~\eqref{eq:Eq3}.
-Here, we use the Landau potential to analyze the order-disorder phase transition of the model.
-Based on the Landau theory, a potential $V$ can be written as $V (m) = \sum_{i=0}^{n}V_im^{i}$, where $m$ is defined as in Eq.~\eqref{eq:Eq3}, and $V_i$ in general as a function of the macroscopic parameters of the system such as the probability $p$, and the skepticism $s$.
-The potential $V(m)$ is symmetric under inversion $m \to -m$; therefore, the odd terms will vanish.
+The Landau theory of free energy provides a framework for analyzing equilibrium phase transitions in thermodynamic systems \cite{landau1937theory, plischke1994equilibrium}.
+In his hypothesis, Landau proposed that the free energy can be expanded as a power series near the critical point regarding the order parameter.
+This approach can also be extended to analyze nonequilibrium systems, such as those described by the Langevin equation for two absorbing states under the mean-field approximation \cite{al2005langevin, vazquez2008systems}.

+In general, the Landau potential is not restricted to thermodynamic parameters like temperature, pressure, and volume; it can also depend on the system's order parameters, as defined in Eq.~\eqref{eq:Eq3}.
+We utilize the Landau potential to analyze the order-disorder phase transition in our model.
+According to Landau theory, the potential \( V \) can be expressed as $V(m) = \sum_{i=0}^{n} V_i m^i$, where \( m \) is defined as in Eq.~\eqref{eq:Eq3}, and \( V_i \) typically depends on the macroscopic parameters of the system, such as the probability \( p \) and skepticism \( s \).
+Since the potential \( V(m) \) is symmetric under inversion \( m \to -m \), all odd terms in the expansion vanish.

-To analyze the order-disorder phase transition of the model, we only need to consider at least two even terms of the potential $V(m)$ as:
+To analyze the order-disorder phase transition of the model, we consider at least the first two even terms of the potential \( V(m) \), expressed as:

-where $m$ is defined in Eq.~\eqref{eq:Eq3}, and $V_1, V_2$ depend of the model.
-The maximum-minimum conditions that describe the order-disorder phase transitions can be analyzed from the extremum conditions of Eq.~\eqref{eq:Eq24}.
-In addition, the continuous and discontinuous phase conditions can be analyzed by selecting the appropriate values of $V_1$ and $V_2$.
-For $V_1 = 0$, both continuous and discontinuous phase transition conditions occur.
-At the critical point, the continuous and discontinuous phase occurs for $V_2 \geq 0$ and $V_2 < 0$, respectively.
+where the explicit forms of \( V_1 \) and \( V_2 \) depend on the specific model.
+The conditions for maximum and minimum values, which describe the order-disorder phase transitions, can be derived from the extremum conditions of Eq.~\eqref{eq:Eq24}.
+Furthermore, the nature of the phase transition—whether continuous or discontinuous—can be analyzed by choosing appropriate values for \( V_1 \) and \( V_2 \).
+Continuous and discontinuous phase transitions are possible for \( V_1 = 0 \).
+At the critical point, a continuous phase transition occurs if \( V_2 \geq 0 \) and a discontinuous phase transition occurs if \( V_2 < 0 \).